junxit/us-congress-bills-113/bill.md

 - **(d)** *Restrictions on access to presidential records* Section 2204 of title 44, United States Code, is amended by adding at the end the following new subsection:
   > - **(f)** The Archivist shall not make available any original Presidential records to any individual claiming access to any Presidential record as a designated representative under section 2205(3) of this title if that individual has been convicted of a crime relating to the review, retention, removal, or destruction of records of the Archives.

+- **(e)** *Disclosure requirement for official business conducted using non-official electronic messaging account*
+  - **(1)** *Amendment* Chapter 22 of title 44, United States Code, as amended by subsection (a)(1), is further amended by adding at the end the following new section:
+    > ## § 2209.
+Disclosure requirement for official business conducted using non-official electronic messaging accounts
+    >
+    > - **(a)** *In general* An officer or employee of an executive agency may not create or send a Presidential record using a non-official electronic messaging account unless such officer or employee—
+    >   - **(1)** copies an official electronic messaging account of the officer or employee in the original creation or transmission of the Presidential record; or
+    >   - **(2)** forwards a complete copy of the Presidential record to an official electronic messaging account of the officer or employee within five days after the original creation or transmission of the Presidential record.
+    > - **(b)** *Adverse actions* The intentional violation of subsection (a) (including any rules, regulations, or other implementing guidelines), as determined by the appropriate supervisor, shall be a basis for disciplinary action in accordance with subchapter I, II, or V of chapter 75 of title 5, as the case may be.
+    > - **(c)** *Definitions* In this section:
+    >   - **(1)** *Electronic messages* The term “electronic messages” means electronic mail and other electronic messaging systems that are used for purposes of communicating between individuals.
+    >   - **(2)** *Electronic messaging account* The term “electronic messaging account” means any account that sends electronic messages.
+    >   - **(3)** *Executive agency* The term “executive agency” has the meaning given that term in section 105 of title 5.

+  - **(2)** *Clerical amendment* The table of sections at the beginning of chapter 22 of title 44, United States Code, as amended by subsection (a)(3), is further amended by adding at the end the following new item:

 ## § 3.
 National Archives and Records Administration

 - **(a)** *Acceptance of records for historical preservation* Section 2107 of title 44, United States Code, is amended to read as follows: